Ajatt-Tools/mpvacious/README.md

 and then press `Ctrl+e` to set the **e**nding line and create the card.
 * `Ctrl+r` - If you pressed `Ctrl+s` but changed your mind,
 it **r**esets the starting line.
+* Ctrl+h - Seeks to the starting point of the currently visible subtitle.

 After the card is created, you can find it by typing ```tag:subs2srs added:1``` in the Anki Browser.
 Then use [qolibri](https://aur.archlinux.org/packages/qolibri/)